For Physician Office Appointments Call:

 Jennifer was raised in Herndon, Virginia attending Herndon High School where she was part of the dance team.
 She received her undergraduate degree in Biology from Virginia Commonwealth University and went on to pursue physical therapy.
 She did her post-graduate study at Shenandoah University in Winchester, Virginia where she attained her Master's and Doctorate in physical therapy.

 Initially, she worked in the hospital setting at Inova Alexandria Hospital and later focused on her passion of out patient orthopedics at Leesburg Physical Therapy and Sports Medicine at Lansdowne.
-She currently resides in Ashburn, Virginia and sees patients in the Reston office.
-Jennifer enjoys running on the W&OD trail and recreational sports.
+Jennifer has seen patients in the Reston office since 2007 and has been certified in dry needling.
+She currently resides in Ashburn, Virginia with her family and enjoys running and biking on the W&OD trail and recreational sports.